-For example, someone who handled asbestos-containing materials for years in a factory is much more likely to develop asbestos-related diseases later in life than someone who was exposed in passing.
+For example, someone who handled asbestos-containing materials for years in a factory likely inhaled or ingested more asbestos fibers than someone who was exposed at a summer job.

 However, this does not mean the latter case has no value.
-Even a single instance of exposure could lead to illness and, in turn, eligibility for compensation.
+Even minimal exposure could lead to illness and, in turn, eligibility for compensation.

 Proof of Exposure and Company Negligence

-Along with your degree of exposure, your legal team must prove that the company (or companies) in question knew the risks of asbestos and ignored them.
-Your lawyers should gather certain information from you to better prove the company was negligent.
+Along with your degree of exposure, your legal team must prove that the company (or companies) in question knew or should have known the risks of asbestos and ignored them or did not warn you about them.

-- lf you worked for multiple companies that used asbestos-containing products, some or all of them could be liable.
-This could increase your chances of a larger settlement.
+- If you or others around you used multiple asbestos-containing products, some or all of their manufacturers could be liable.
+This could increase your chances of a larger recovery.

 - If you served in the U.S. military, asbestos-containing product manufacturers who sold goods to the military could be added to the suit.

-- Mesothelioma claims are placed against the manufacturers of asbestos-containing products, not the U.S. military or U.S. government.
+- Mesothelioma claims are made against the manufacturers of asbestos-containing products, not the U.S. military or U.S. government.

 Medical Expenses and Economic Losses

-Your case’s value is also determined by how mesothelioma impacts your finances.
-Diagnosing and treating mesothelioma is expensive, because the disease is often not diagnosed until it has spread.
+Your mesothelioma case value is also determined by how mesothelioma impacts your finances.
+Diagnosing and treating mesothelioma is expensive, particularly because the disease is often hard to identify properly before it has spread.

-Once the cancer has been diagnosed, surgery, chemotherapy, and radiation are standard treatments.
-The financial fallout from these treatments can range from $80,000 all the way up to a devastating $900,000.
+Once the cancer has been diagnosed, surgery, chemotherapy, and radiation are the standard treatments.
+The financial fallout from these medical expenses can often add up to over $500,000.

 Medical care can be even harder to afford if someone stops working as a result of the diagnosis.
 This can include the person affected or a loved one who must provide full-time care.

-As your legal team builds your case, they will factor in the cost of care and your economic losses into the amount they request on your behalf.
+As your Sokolove Law legal team builds your case, they will factor in the cost of care and your economic losses into the amount they request on your behalf.

 Age of Person Affected

 A mesothelioma diagnosis is fatal.
-Since most victims are diagnosed in their 60s or 70s sincex it takes 20-50 years for asbestos-related diseases to develop.
-In some cases, these people have suffered years of poor health due to the worsening damage from asbestos fibers.
+Since most victims are diagnosed in their 60s or 70s, this deadly cancer quickly robs them of being able to enjoy their well-earned retirement years.
+Many victims have suffered years of poor health due to the worsening damage from asbestos fibers.